school-of-data/GIS-curriculum/sri-lanka/module9/module9.md

 #### **Step 1.
 Prepare your working environment.**

-We will strat by adding to your QGIS project all the raster datasets that we will be working with, as follows:
+We will start by adding to your QGIS project all the raster datasets that we will be working with, as follows:

 *   High Resolution Settlement Layer Data
 *   Shuttle Radar Topography Mission (SRTM) Digital Elevation Model (DEM)